ostakvik/cardano-plutus-pioneer-week03/README.md

 # cardano-plutus-pioneer-week03
-Homework for the Cardano plutus pioneer program
+##Homework for the Cardano plutus pioneer program

-There was given 2 homeworks.
 Homework #1.
 -----------------------------------------------
 When wallet1 give "gifts" to wallet1 and wallet2 (including a deadLine):